-1. The type of report the auditor issued on whether the financial statements audited were prepared in accordance with accounting principles generally accepted in the United States of America (GAAP) was: ☐ Unmodified ☐ Qualified ☐ Adverse ☐ D isclaimer 2.
-The independent auditor's report on internal control over financial reporting disclosed: Significant deficiency(ies)?
+1. The type of report the auditor issued on whether the financial state accordance with accounting principles generally accepted in the U was: ☐ Unmodified ☐ Qualified ☐ Adverse ☐ D isclaimer 2.
+2. The independent auditor's report on internal control over financial reporting disclosed: Significant deficiency(ies)?
 Yes None Reported Material weakness(es)?
 Yes ⊠ No 3.
 Noncompliance considered material to the financial statements was disclosed by the audit?
-Yes ⊠ No Fed eral Awards 4.
+Yes ⊠ No Fed leral Awards 4.
 The independent auditor's report on internal control over compliance for major federal awards programs disclosed: Significant deficiency(ies)?
 Yes None Reported Material weakness(es)?
-Yes ⊠ No 5. .
-The opinions expressed in the independent auditor's report on compliance for major federal aw programs were: ☐ Unmodified ☐ Qualified ☐ Adverse ☐ D isclaimer 6.
+Yes ⊠ No 5.
+The opinions expressed in the independent auditor's report on compliance for major federal awar programs were: ☐ Unmodified ☐ Qualified ☐ Adverse ☐ D isclaimer 6.
 The audit disclosed findings required to be reported by 2 CFR 200.516(a)?
 Yes ⊠ No